cife

 What's A Level Film Studies about?

 This course is ideal for students who want to explore how and why films are made.
 A level Film Studies focuses on the analysis and deconstruction of film over a wide historical time frame.
-It allows you to engage with films from early silent cinema to 1930s Hollywood films to contemporary and experimental cinema.
+It allows you to engage with films from early silent cinema and 1930s Hollywood films to modern and experimental cinema.

 What sort of work is involved?

-Film Studies A level will introduce you to a wide range of film-making processes so that you develop, through discussion, analysis and debate, a wide range of technical skills for both constructing and deconstructing film.
-This will give you the ability to develop your own creative skills as you explore these film-making techniques from different times and places.
-The coursework element allows you to experiment with a variety of film-making technology and film-editing software to develop your creative skills.
+Film Studies A level will introduce you to a wide range of film-making processes so that you develop, through discussion, analysis and debate, a wide range of skills for both analysing and making film.

-You will be expected to think independently and to develop your own 'voice', and you will be expected to expand your knowledge outside of the classroom through reading about and watching film.
-This is likely to involve going to film festivals and exhibitions.
-In essence you will need to live and breathe the cinema!
+You will be expected to think independently and to develop your own 'voice', and expand your knowledge outside of the classroom through reading about and watching films.
+This may involve going to film festivals and exhibitions.

 What background do I need?